OctagonHoldings/doorbot/frontend/README.md

-This is a sinatra app.
+# Doorbot Frontend

-To make it go:
+## To make it go:

     gem install bundler
     bundle install
-    ruby doorbot.rb
+    ruby doorbot.rb &
+    ruby guardian.rb &

+## Production configuration

+`scripts/start.sh` is a script that will run the code in the background on a raspberry pi.
+You can start it from cron or whatever.

+## Testing

+To run the tests, just run `rspec`

-If you want some fake data to play with:
+## If you want some fake data to play with:

     ruby fake_data.rb

-Put the following in your .env
+## Put the following in your .env

     DOORBOT_ADMIN_USER=admin
     DOORBOT_ADMIN_PASSWORD=password